kevinslin/kevin-public/vault/me.coping.writing.md

 Some common themes:
 - [[Hot Letter|dendron://kevin-public/me.mm.hot-letter]] (I [[don't always stick|dendron://kevin-blog/blog.thoughts.2021-02-23-cloud-providers]] to the not sending part of this... )
 - Worry list: kind of like GTD but with all my worries #todo
+- essays and refelections on what I'm currently experiencing